Ballot Van Driver (Temporary)

 King County Elections (KCE) manages voter registrations and elections for more than 1.4 million voters in King County, the largest vote-by-mail county in the United States.
 KCE's mission is to conduct accessible, secure, and accurate elections.
 As a leader in providing inclusive elections, KCE is focused on three key priorities – (1) actively identifying and working to remove barriers to voting at both the individual and community level, (2) strengthening relationships with community and governmental partners, and (3) creating a culture of professional growth and development, openness and inclusion.
 Learn more at www.kingcounty.gov/elections.aspx

 Who May Apply: This position is open to the general public.

-Forms and Materials Required: King County online application, and answers to the supplemental questions.
+Forms and Materials Required: King County online application and answers to the supplemental questions are required.
 Applications will be reviewed as received.

 - Job Duties

 - Working as part of a two-person team, this position will drive a cargo van to assigned locations and collect ballots from drop boxes following standard department procedures and election law.

 - Answer basic voter questions.

 - Load and unload ballots & securely transport ballots back to the King County Elections Building in Renton.

 - Process incoming ballots which may require standing or sitting in one location for long periods of time.

 - Provide customer service and use team building skills.